-'Denver Post' Calls Out Its 'Vulture' Hedge Fund Owners In Searing Editorials
+'Denver Post' Calls Out Its 'Vulture' Hedge Fund Owners In Searing Editorial

 The Denver Post isn't the only newspaper to be bought by a hedge fund that then orders layoffs, shrinking the newsroom to a shell of its former self within a few years.

-But it wrote a new page of its history when it fought back in its Sunday edition, with an editorial and a package of opinion pieces and around one central idea: Its owners are bleeding the Post, and Coloradans are going to miss it if it dies.
+But it wrote a new page of its history when it fought back in its Sunday edition, with an editorial and a package of opinion pieces around one central idea: Its owners are bleeding the Post, and Coloradans are going to miss it if it dies.

 "We call for action," the editorial declared.
 "Consider this editorial and this Sunday's Perspective offerings a plea to Alden [Global Capital] — owner of Digital First Media, one of the largest newspaper chains in the country — to rethink its business strategy across all its newspaper holdings.
 Consider this also a signal to our community and civic leaders that they ought to demand better.
 Denver deserves a newspaper owner who supports its newsroom.
 If Alden isn't willing to do good journalism here, it should sell The Post to owners who will."